maelh/hxd-plugin-framework/README.md

   - Specify HxD.exe with its full path as command (Project options|Debugging|Command).
   Also set the working directory to the dir of HxD.exe.

+*Note:* Make sure that the generated DLL is really created in the Plugins folder of HxD.
+You have to adapt the project options accordingly!

 ## Publishing your plugin